 Like all dedicated occultists, he looked for bigger things than objective science.
 For those who wish to look for them, the rejected and abandoned systems of the Ancient World still lie about twentieth century consciousness like the ruins of Rome.

 A character like Parsons could hardly avoid the FBI.
-From the early 1940s he was watched because of suspected communist affiliations, though we are left to speculate on what a communist occultist would sound like.
+From the early nineteen forties he was watched because of suspected communist affiliations, Lthough we are left to speculate on what a communist occultist would sound like.
 A further FBI investigation of 1951 shows him still under investigation, this time for alleged espionage.
-While working for Hughes Aircraft, it was found he had taken some seventeen technical papers from research files.
+While he worked for Hughes Aircraft it was found he had taken some seventeen technical papers from research files.
 According to Sex and Rockets author John Carter, their titles are still censored from the FBI files.
 Carter suggests that Parsons used jargon associated with the Manhattan Project.
 At this time Parsons had formed strong sympathetic contacts with Israel, the implication being that he could have been the target of a covert effort to help Israel build a nuclear weapon.

 Parsons’ security clearance was never reinstated.
 This, combined with several past investigations into his magical and sexual activities, two other separate charges of having taken classified documents, an investigation into alleged communist activities, and a previous loss of clearance, hastened his sad decline, though now he was reunited with Cameron.
 Reduced to working at a filling station and designing explosive effects for films, he wrote to Germer, Crowley’s successor at OTO, of his “depressing melancholy stupor.”